yblir/vllm-learn/docs/source/models/generative_models.md

     print(f"Prompt: {prompt!r}, Generated text: {generated_text!r}")
 ```

-You can optionally control the language generation by passing {class}`~vllm2.SamplingParams`.
+You can optionally control the language generation by passing {class}`~vllm.SamplingParams`.
 For example, you can use greedy sampling by setting `temperature=0`:

 ```python